Mqlvin/gexp-tracker/README.md

 - [ ] View leaderboard command
 - [ ] Get players' tiers command
 - [ ] Get commands to run at end of month command

+To run the bot, place the entire directory within another `gexp-bot/` directory.
+This is because it will create a `runtime/` directory one level above itself, e.g.

+gexp-bot/
+├─ bot/
+│  ├─ build/
+│  ├─ src/
+│  ├─ package.json
+├─ runtime/
+│  ├─ cache/
+│  ├─ log/